thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 - Create a new Cloudflare Workers project
 - Add Grid-aware Websites to the Cloudflare Worker
-- Use the Grid-aware Websites library with the Electricity Maps API to determine if grid-aware view
+- Use the Grid-aware Websites library with the Electricity Maps API to determine if grid-aware view is recommended
 - Use the HTMLRewriter API to remove content from the page when a grid-aware view is recommended
 - Publish the Cloudflare Worker to target a specific route on your website